lawrenceaph/merklerootgenerator-nextjs/README.md

 This tool was inspired by the work of [Hash Lips](https://github.com/HashLips) and  [Hash Lips Lab](https://github.com/hashlips-lab)

-You can access the app at https://merkle.unstoppable.gallery.
+You can access the app at https://merkle.unstoppable.gallery or at https://merkle.infokit.dev.